Taking Immediate Action/How to get Help

 - Take care of your friends and ask that they take care of you.
 A real friend will challenge you if you are about to make a mistake.
 Respect them when they do.

 If you find yourself in the position of being the initiator of sexual behavior you owe sexual respect to your potential partner.
-These suggestions may help you reduce your risk for being accused of sexual misconduct:
+These suggestions may help you reduce your risk for being respondent of sexual misconduct:

 - Clearly communicate your intentions to your sexual partner and give them a chance to clearly relate their intentions to you.